Radiquum/AniX/README.md

    1. download a traefik binary from [github](https://github.com/traefik/traefik/releases/tag/v2.11.2)
    2. place it in traefik directory and make it executable
-   3. add the following line to the hosts file `127.0.0.1 anix.test.local`
-   4. run `sudo ./traefik --configFile ./traefik.yml`
+   3. run `sudo ./traefik --configFile ./traefik.yml`

-This will start the development server for both the backend and frontend.
-You can access the AniX web client in your browser at `anix.test.local` via http only.
+You can access the AniX web client in your browser at `http://127.0.0.1`.
+And API docs at `http://127.0.0.1/api/docs`

 ## Development

+To maintain code formatting it's recommended to use pre-commit hooks

 0. Install global pre-commit `pip install pre-commit`
-1. Install pre-commit hooks `pre-commit install #inside repository folder`
+1. Install pre-commit hooks via `pre-commit install` inside repository folder

+To maintain readable git commit messages it's recommended to use [commitizen](https://commitizen-tools.github.io/commitizen/)

 Feel free to make changes and experiment with the project.

+### Docker development environment

+To run development environment via docker you can execute the docker watch command, it will watch and copy local changes in to the running container. you will need to use the dev compose file and docker files.

+Execute the `docker compose -f docker-compose.dev.yml watch` command to set up the docker development environment.

+To access the docker logs you can use `docker compose -f docker-compose.dev.yml logs -f` command.

 ## Deployment

-### Docker
+### Docker Deployment

 To be added soon . . .